AshMarks/Ash_Hud/README.txt

 Thank you for downloading my hud!
 This hud changes the standard Fortress Forever in-game UI to fit the more practical, minimalistic, and/or competitive player.
 All in-game onscreen elements have been stripped of their large backgrounds.
 Number values for health, armor, ammo, and grenades have been moved to the bottom-center of the screen, and have been simplified into plain white text with a black outline to ensure clarity.
 Other minor changes include the removal of some unneeded icons, font changes, and other hud element movements.

+This Release enlarge scores, killfeed, game timer, and shrinks map name.
+It also changes HudChat to work for 16:10 resolutions.

 INSTALLATION
 ------------